Towards Large-Scale Small Object Detection: Survey and Benchmarks: Review on Small Object Detection

-Feature fusion approaches can bridge the spatial and semantic gaps between lower pyramidal levels and higher ones.
-However, small objects are usually assigned to the lowest pyramidal feature (highest spatial resolution) in current detection paradigms owing to the size-based pyramid assign strategy, which gives rise to the computational burden and redundant representations in practice.
-Moreover, in-network information flow is not always conducive to the representations of small objects.
+Scale-specific architectures are committed to processing small objects at most reasonable scale, and fusion-based approaches aim to bridge the spatial and semantic gaps between lower pyramidal levels and higher ones, both of them strive for the consistent performance gains of both small-scale objects and medium-to-large ones.
+However, the former maps the objects of different sizes to corresponding scale levels in a heuristic manner which may confuse the detectors, because the information of a single layer is inadequate to make accurate prediction.
+On the other hand, in-network information flow is not always conducive to the representations of small objects.
 Our goal is to not only endow the low-level features with more semantics, but also prevent the original responses of small objects from overwhelmed by deeper signals.
 Unfortunately, you cannot have your cake and eat it, hence this dilemma needs to be addressed carefully.